 The cover picture of Ruth Fainlight's 2018 poetry collection Somewhere Else Entirely is a photograph by Emily Andersen.

-More information about the exhibition is on the Bonnington Gallery website here, where you can book tickets for the free launch event on Friday 24 March, 6 pm – 8 pm.
+More information about the exhibition is on the Bonnington Gallery website here.

 Film with photographer Emily Andersen and clips from her film portrait of Ruth Fainlight

 Andersen’s work is an intimate portrait of Fainlight, now aged 91, presenting fragments of the poet’s life.
 Taking inspiration from Renaissance triptychs and their depiction of different elements of the same subject across three panels, Somewhere Else Entirely captures the poet and writer at her home in London, making notes, on her walks, and in the seaside town of Brighton where she spent her teenage years.

 In Somewhere Else Entirely Fainlight talks off-screen, revealing fascinating insights into her life, her creative process, and how she is ‘in the hands of the poem’.
 In her voiceover, she movingly recites her poem ‘Somewhere Else Entirely’ composed after the death of her husband, the title poem from her most recent collection.